-The relationship between graduate students and their advisors is an important factor in graduate student success.
-The advisor provides academic and professional guidance to graduate students throughout their program of study.
-Advisors have been known to assume a variety of roles in graduate students' lives from providing opportunities for publishing and conference presentations to lending a listening ear.
+The relationship between a graduate student and his/her adviser is an important component of graduate degree obtainment.
+The adviser provides academic and professional guidance to graduate students throughout their program matriculation.
+Advisers have been known to assume a variety of roles in graduate students' lives from providing opportunities for publishing and conference presentations to lending a listening ear.

-Advisors/Plan of Study Masters and Educational Specialist Students
+Advisers/Plan of Study Masters and Educational Specialist Students

-Students will be assigned an advisor who will inform them of program requirements during the first academic year of enrollment in graduate study.
-Advisors acquaint students with the requirements and regulations guiding their program.
-Courses used to fulfill requirements for one degree can't be used to fulfill requirements for another degree.
+Students will be assigned an adviser and informed of program requirements during the first academic year after they have been enrolled in graduate study.
+In this way, students become acquainted with the requirements and regulations guiding their program.